-Heavy eruptions of the Tambora volcano in Indonesia are letting up by this day in 1815.
+Heavy eruptions of the Tambora volcano in Indonesia are letting up by April 17, 1815.
 The volcano, which began rumbling on April 5, killed almost 100,000 people directly and indirectly.
 The eruption was the largest ever recorded and its effects were noted throughout the world.

 Tambora is located on Sumbawa Island, on the eastern end of the Indonesian archipelago.
 There had been no signs of volcanic activity there for thousands of years prior to the 1815 eruption.
 On April 10, the first of a series of eruptions that month sent ash 20 miles into the atmosphere, covering the island with ash to a height of 1.5 meters.